 A "quorum" is necessary to conduct business at the Annual Meeting.
-A quorum is established if the holders of a majority of all shares issued and outstanding and entitled to vote at the Annual Meeting are present at the Annual Meeting, either in person, by means of remote communication in a manner, if any, authorized by the Board of Directors, or represented by proxy.
+A quorum is established if the holders of a majority of all shares issued and outstanding and entitled to vote at the Annual Meeting are present at the Annual Meeting, either in person or represented by proxy.
 Abstentions and broker non-votes will be counted as present for purposes of determining a quorum at the Annual Meeting.
 If a quorum is not present, the Annual Meeting will be adjourned until a quorum is obtained.